This article was originally published on PerformanceIn.com.

 Find Your Bliss in Direct-to-Consumer Affiliate Marketing

 Ready to dip your toes in the water of direct-to-consumer affiliate marketing, or up your game by adding a sophisticated platform to manage, measure, and optimize your retail campaigns?
-Check out more of our articles on affiliate marketing, or start a free trial of the TUNE Partner Marketing Platform today.
+Check out our introduction to DTC affiliate marketing, our articles on affiliate marketing, or start a free trial of the TUNE Partner Marketing Platform today.